 You can transfer most types of pension to the Vantage SIPP (the total combined value of pensions being transferred must be £1,000 or more), normally without needing advice.
 These include:

 If you have a final salary pension, or another type not listed above, please call our Pensions Helpdesk on 0117 980 9926 for more information.

-Simply fill in a two-minute transfer form and return it to us at the FREEPOST address on the form.
+Simply fill in a two-minute pension transfer form and return it to us at the FREEPOST address on the form.
 We will then arrange the transfer for you and let you know when you can start enjoying the freedom of managing your SIPP.
-Before you transfer, please ensure you have read and understood the Vantage SIPP Key Features (including the Transfer Checklist and Common Transfer Declaration), Terms & Conditions and Important Investment Notes.
+Most pensions are transferred electronically, taking just 9 working days on average.

 Unsure where to invest?
 The Vantage SIPP lets you choose your own investments but there's no need to choose today - we will transfer your pension as cash so you can decide when the transfer completes.
 This means it will be unaffected by stock market rises or falls during this period.